There are nine key stages of divorce in England and Wales, from the initial divorce petition through 'decree nisi' and finally 'decree absolute'.

 The person seeking a divorce (the applicant, still usually referred to as the petitioner) files a divorce petition (now called a matrimonial order).

 The applicant fills in a divorce petition form.
-You send two copies (or three if you named someone who your husband or wife had an affair with, because they will be sent a copy), together with a certified copy of your marriage/civil partnership certificate and the £550 fee (see Civil and family court fees, page 14) to your nearest divorce court.
+You send two copies (or three if you named someone who your husband or wife had an affair with, because they will be sent a copy), together with a certified copy of your marriage/civil partnership certificate and the £550 fee (see Civil and family court fees) to your nearest divorce court.